lucaswerkmeister/ceylon-crypto/README.md

 Implementation of cryptographic algorithms/mechanisms in the Ceylon language.

-SHA-1, SHA-256 and RSA signature (RSASSA-PSS from PKCS #1) algorithms and schemes are implemented.
+SHA-1, SHA-256 and RSA signature (RSASSA-PSS and RSASSA-PKCS1-v1_5 from PKCS #1) algorithms and schemes are implemented.

 The implementation section still needs much cleanup.